 I’m not advocating hedonism or the mindless pursuit of new-ness or throwing responsibility to the wind.
 What I am encouraging is that we at least consider saying yes the next time adventure comes by our door.
 It might come in the guise of a new business venture.
 Or a book idea.
 Or a trip to Nashville.
 Or a walk around that museum we pass everyday.
 Or confessing to someone how we truly feel about them (good or bad!).
 Or having a conversation with a total stranger who strikes us as interesting.

-Going on an adventure isn't about bungee jumping and sky diving; it's about finding the thrilling aspects of the things we encounter every day and letting ourselves be thrilled by them.
-It's about (at least sometimes) choosing joy over ROI.
-About saying yes sometimes when we might otherwise have said no. And for me, it's also about living the type of life that will make my (as-yet-imaginary) biography something worth reading not just for what it will teach but for the physical, emotional, and mental highs and lows I can cram into my brief time on this amazing planet.
+Going on an adventure isn’t about bungee jumping and sky diving; it’s about finding the thrilling aspects of the things we encounter every day and letting ourselves be thrilled by them.
+It’s about (at least sometimes) choosing joy over ROI.
+About saying yes sometimes when we might otherwise have said no. And for me, it’s also about living the type of life that will take me on all the physical, emotional, and mental highs and lows I can cram into my brief time on this amazing planet.

-The sun is getting higher and that means I'm on borrowed time before our daughter wakes up, so I'll leave with you with something to consider: As you get fully into this weekend, and next week, and next month, and next year, what adventure will you say yes to?
-What adventure will you allow into your life that will stretch you, grow you, nurture you, or simply make you smile (then laugh!) when you look in your closet of life?
+So, as you look to the week ahead, and the weekend, and next month, and next year, what adventure will you say yes to?
+What adventure will you allow into your life that will stretch you, grow you, nurture you, or simply make you smile, then laugh, when you look in your closet of life?